BayesWatch/cinic-10/README.md

 # CINIC-10: CINIC-10 Is Not Imagenet or CIFAR-10
 [Darlow L.N., Crowley E.J., Antoniou A., and A.J.
 Storkey (2018) CINIC-10 is not ImageNet or CIFAR-10.
 Report EDI-INF-ANC-1802 (arXiv:1810.03505).](https://arxiv.org/abs/1810.03505)

 CINIC-10 is a drop-in replacement for CIFAR-10.
-We compiled it as a benchmarking datset because CIFAR-10  can be too small/too easy and ImageNet is often too difficult/too large.
+We compiled it as a benchmarking datset because CIFAR-10  can be too small/too easy and ImageNet is often too large/difficult.
 [ImageNet32](https://arxiv.org/abs/1707.08819) and [ImageNet64](https://arxiv.org/abs/1707.08819) are smaller than ImageNet but more even more difficult.
 CINIC-10 fills this benchmarking gap.

 ## Motivation
-"Recent years have seen treme dous advances in the field of deep learning ([LeCun et a., 2015](#references))"
+"Recent years have seen tremendous advances in the field of deep learning ([LeCun et al., 2015](#references))"